 If you’d like to see the film we made, it’s here, courtesy of our lovely cameraman Julius.

-To read about what else we got up to on this amazing filming trip, why not read How to Grow a Pearl – Inside an Australian Pearl Farm
+To read more about what we got up to on this amazing filming trip, why not read How to Grow a Pearl – Inside an Australian Pearl Farm

 Or if you’d like more behind-the-scenes TV production stuff from other places, why not try one of my Unhelpful Guides?